Psychiatry, Psychotherapy, & TMS Therapy for Bipolar Disorder

 Manic symptoms include:

-- Feeling elated, happy or overjoyed
+- Feeling elated, happy, or overjoyed.

-- Inflated self esteem
+- Inflated self-esteem.

-- More talkative and quickly than usual
+- More talkative and quicker than usual.

-- Easily distracted
+- Easily distracted.

-- Irritable or agitated
+- Irritable or agitated.

-- Decreased need for sleep
+- Decreased need for sleep.

-- Delusions or hallucinations
+- Delusions or hallucinations.

-- Impulsivity in areas such as spending and sexual activity
+- Impulsivity in areas such as spending and sexual activity.

 Depressive symptoms include:

-- Feeling sad, irritable or hopeless most of the time
+- Feeling sad, irritable, or hopeless most of the time.

-- Lack of energy or lethargy
+- Lack of energy or lethargy.

-- Difficulty concentrating
+- Difficulty concentrating.

-- Loss of interest in previously enjoyable activities
+- Loss of interest in previously enjoyable activities.

-- Feelings of emptiness
+- Feelings of emptiness.

-- Lack of appetite
+- Lack of appetite.

-Types of Bipolar Disorder
+Types of bipolar disorder

-There are three types of bipolar disorder
+There are three types of bipolar disorder:

-- Bipolar I – this type involves manic episodes lasting at least a week that are so severe they require medical attention.
+- Bipolar I: This type involves manic episodes lasting at least a week that are so severe they require medical attention.
 There are also depressive periods that last about two weeks.

-- Bipolar II – this type involves a depressive episode and one hypomanic episode but no mania.
-Symptoms are often much milder and donโt require hospitalization.
+- Bipolar II: This type involves a depressive episode and one hypomanic episode but no mania.
+Symptoms are often much milder and don’t require hospitalization.

 Get started in a few easy steps